autopi-io/documentation/docs/guides/reflashing_your_device.md

 that the device's key isn't accepted.

 :::note
-If you are a business customer and have a private environment, there is an extra step that you need to take.
-Take a look at [this](business/move_to_private_environment.md) guide for more information.
+If you are a business customer and have a dedicated environment, there is an extra step that you need to take.
+Take a look at [this](business/move_to_dedicated_environment.md) guide for more information.
 :::

 ![Not accepted notification](/img/guides/reflashing_your_device/not_accepted_notification.png)